 Indexed by time, these GPS data records are used to correct the continuous onboard measurements of aircraft position recorded throughout the mission.
-Control monuments were located within 13 nautical miles of the survey area(s).
+All control monuments were located within 13 nautical miles of the survey area(s).

-This project used National Geodetic Survey (NGS) benchmark DE6272; additional monuments were placed by Watershed Sciences.
+This project used National Geodetic Survey (NGS) benchmark DE6272 in addition to monuments placed by Watershed Sciences.
 All monumentation was done with 5/8" x 30" rebar topped with a 2" diameter aluminum cap stamped "WATERSHED SCIENCES, INC" plus year and point name.
-For delivery area 3, all Global Navigation Satellite System (GNSS3) survey work used both Trimble R7 GPS receivers with a Zephyr Geodetic antenna with ground plane for static control points and Trimble R8 GNSS units for RTK data collection.
+For delivery area 5, all Global Navigation Satellite System (GNSS3) survey work used both Trimble R7 GPS receivers with a Zephyr Geodetic antenna with ground plane for static control points and Trimble R8 GNSS units for RTK data collection.